alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 Ivan   - Evil fairy.
 Navy   - Older brother of Lime, first boss.
 Lime   - Younger sister of Navy, gives you the sword.
 Year passed.
-Bob    - Husband of Jane.
+Bobb   - Husband of Jane.
-Jane   - Bob's wife.
+Jain   - Bob's wife.
 Teach  - The banjo teacher.
 Grover - The gravedigger.
 Zeldo's dad.
 Teach  - The teacher.